Skip to main content

 Improves overall cardiovascular health, endurance, and baseline endothelial function.

-A comprehensive fitness regimen that includes both and cardiovascular work provides the ideal combination of stimuli to optimize the testosterone-nitric oxide axis, leading to improved physical performance, better recovery, and enhanced overall vitality.
+A comprehensive fitness regimen that includes both resistance training and cardiovascular work provides the ideal combination of stimuli to optimize the testosterone-nitric oxide axis, leading to improved physical performance, better recovery, and enhanced overall vitality.

 Academic